-10. Understand lifespan changes which affect the body system, health, and wellbeing 10.1 Outline the effects of different lifespan All body systems change in response to the lifespan, particularly: changes to the body \circ Young people in the 13-18 age range, to include: systems:young people Skeletal development (endomorphs, ectomorphs, mesomorphs).
-(13-18) Growth and development of the spine. antenatal and postnatal pariod Maturation of the skeletal system (13-18 years). postnatal period Growth plates and injury risk. older adults (50 plus).
-Percentage (%) muscle mass changes from birth.
-1 / Age at which bone growth complete.
-Body fat differences in adolescence.
-Obesity levels increasing and body mass index (BMI) measures.
-Ante and post-natal, to include: Skeletal system changes including potential postural changes.
-Hormone changes - effect of relaxin and other hormones including human chorionic gonadotropin (HGC), progesterone and oestrogen.
-Changes affecting balance.
-Considerations for exercise including warning signs - suitable exercise pre 16 weeks and post 16 weeks together with considerations for postnatal.
-Older people (50 plus), to include: Ageing and the musculoskeletal system.
-Hormone changes, including effects of menopause.
-Loss of bone mass and effects of exercise.
-Changes in osteoblast/osteoclast activity.
-Implications of reduction in bone-mineral density and connective tissue: osteopenia/osteoporosis and gender differences osteoarthritis hyaline cartilage wear and tear increase risk of falls and fractures joint degeneration reduced range of motion.
-Sarcopenia - loss of muscle mass and effects on strength.
-Cardiovascular disease (CVD) risk and ageing between genders (men at greater risk from younger age and women after menopause).
-Exercise considerations and risks.
-NB : Additional qualifications are required to work with the groups in this section.
+- All body systems change in response to the lifespan, particularly:

+- Young people in the 13-18 age range, to include:

+- Skeletal development (endomorphs, ectomorphs, mesomorphs).

+- Growth and development of the spine.

+- Maturation of the skeletal system (13-18 years).

+- Growth plates and injury risk.

+- Percentage (%) muscle mass changes from birth.

+- Age at which bone growth complete.

+- Body fat differences in adolescence.

+- Obesity levels increasing and body mass index (BMI) measures.

+- Ante and post-natal, to include:

+- Skeletal system changes including potential postural changes.

+- Hormone changes effect of relaxin and other hormones including human chorionic gonadotropin (HGC), progesterone and oestrogen.

+- Changes affecting balance.

+- Considerations for exercise including warning signs suitable exercise pre 16 weeks and post 16 weeks together with considerations for postnatal.

+- Older people (50 plus), to include:

+- Ageing and the musculoskeletal system.

+- Hormone changes, including effects of menopause.

+- Loss of bone mass and effects of exercise.

+- Changes in osteoblast/osteoclast activity.

+- Implications of reduction in bone-mineral density and connective tissue:

+- osteopenia/osteoporosis and gender differences

+- osteoarthritis

+- hyaline cartilage wear and tear

+- increase risk of falls and fractures

+- joint degeneration

+- reduced range of motion. - Sarcopenia loss of muscle mass and effects on strength. - Cardiovascular disease (CVD) risk and ageing between genders (men at greater risk from younger age and women after menopause). - Exercise considerations and risks.

+NB: Additional qualifications are required to work with the groups in this section.

 11. Understand the effects of exercise on body systems

-11.1 Describe the Short-term effects:

-effects which exercise Muscle temperature and body temperature increases.

-has on the body systems Increased flow of the synovial fluid into the joints.
+11.1 Describe the effects which exercise has on the body systems

+Short-term effects:
-oyotomo Speeding up the frequency of nerve impulses to motor units.

-Increased breathing rate and heart rate.

-Increased dilation of capillaries within the muscle.

-Increased blood pressure.

-Increased pliability of muscle (more flexible/stretchier).

-Delayed onset muscle soreness (DOMS) may be experienced (one to two days after training).
+- Muscle temperature and body temperature increases. - o Increased flow of the synovial fluid into the joints. - Speeding up the frequency of nerve impulses to motor units. - Increased breathing rate and heart rate. - Increased dilation of capillaries within the muscle. - Increased blood pressure. - Increased pliability of muscle (more flexible/stretchier). - Delayed onset muscle soreness (DOMS) may be experienced (one to two days after training).

-Long-term effects:
+• Long-term effects:

-Stronger heart.
+- Stronger heart.

-Increased stroke volume.
+- Increased stroke volume.

-Reduced resting heart rate.
+- Reduced resting heart rate.

-Improved efficiency of cardiovascular system.
+- Improved efficiency of cardiovascular system.

-Improved bone mineral content and bone density.
+- Improved bone mineral content and bone density.

-Reduced risk of osteoporosis.
+- Reduced risk of osteoporosis.

-Improved release of synovial fluid into the joints.
+- Improved release of synovial fluid into the joints.

-Improved joint mobility and range of motion.
+- Improved joint mobility and range of motion.

-Stronger ligaments and tendons.
+- Stronger ligaments and tendons.

-Improved joint stability.
+- Improved joint stability.

-Improved posture and joint alignment.
+- Improved posture and joint alignment.

-Hypertrophy.
+- Hypertrophy.

-Increased muscle strength and endurance.
+- o Increased muscle strength and endurance.

-\circ Improved muscle tone and shape.
+- Improved muscle tone and shape.

-YMCA Level 2 Award in Anatom Physiology and Fitness Principles for EMD UK Professional Membership (610/3661/4

-0 Improved synchronous recruitment of motor units.
+- o Improved synchronous recruitment of motor units.

-0 Improved capillarisation of muscles and greater potential for delivery of oxygen and nutrients and removal of waste products improves endurance.
+- Improved capillarisation of muscles and greater potential for delivery of oxygen and nutrients and removal of waste products improves endurance.

-0 Increased size and number of mitochondria.
+- Increased size and number of mitochondria.

-0 Enhanced neuromuscular connections and improved motor skills.
+- Enhanced neuromuscular connections and improved motor skills.

-0 Improved skill-related fitness (motor fitness):
+- o Improved skill-related fitness (motor fitness):

 - power.

 - speed

-reaction time
+- reaction time

 - agility

 - coordination

 - balance.